 Science Topics

 OLPH follows California’s Next Generation Science Standards.
+The students use the Amplify science series throughout the school year.
 In sixth grade, students tackle earth science.
 This year will rock!

 Earth Science Units: